 Deadline for first year applicants is April 1.

-Transfer students are applicants who are currently enrolled in an ABA accredited law school, have completed one full year, and are in good academic standing at the end of the year.
+Transfer students are applicants who are currently enrolled in law school, have completed one full year, and are in good academic standing at the end of the year.

-The Transfer Student application for Fall 2015 should be available by April 13.
-Deadline for transfer applications is July 7.
+The Transfer application for Fall semester will be available January 1.
+Deadline for transfer applications is July 1

 Visiting students are enrolled at another ABA-accredited law school and intend to study at Suffolk University Law School for a single semester or a full year.